 Incumbent in this class may be required to travel.

 (12)-General Administration and Management

 (1)-Officials And Administrators

-This replaces the existing specification for the same class in Salary Group MP 64 approved effective April 11, 2008.
-(Revised to update Agency name)
+This replaces the existing specification for the class of Emergency Telecommunications Manager in Salary Group MP 64 approved effective April 6, 2012.
+(Revised to modify content) Action No. 19-067